Diseases & Conditions

 In many areas, nonessential orthopaedic procedures that were postponed due to COVID-19 have resumed.
 For information: Questions and Answers for Patients Regarding Elective Surgery and COVID-19.
 For patients whose procedures have not yet been rescheduled: What to Do If Your Orthopaedic Surgery Is Postponed.

-A rotator cuff tear is a common cause of pain and disability among adults.
-Each year, almost 2 million people in the United States visit their doctors because of a rotator cuff problem.
+A rotator cuff tear is a common cause of shoulder pain and disability among adults.
+Each year, almost 2 million people in the United States visit their doctors because of rotator cuff tears.

-A torn rotator cuff will weaken your shoulder.
+A torn rotator cuff may weaken your shoulder.
 This means that many daily activities, like combing your hair or getting dressed, may become painful and difficult to do.

-Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
-The shoulder is a ball-and-socket joint: The ball, or head, of your upper arm bone fits into a shallow socket in your shoulder blade.
+Your shoulder is made up of three bones: the upper arm bone (humerus), the shoulder blade (scapula), and the collarbone (clavicle).
+The shoulder is a ball-and-socket joint: The ball, or head, of the upper arm bone fits into a shallow socket in the shoulder blade.

-When one or more of the rotator cuff tendons is torn, the tendon no longer fully attaches to the head of the humerus.
+When one or more of the rotator cuff tendons is torn, the tendon becomes partially or completely detached from the head of the humerus.